Larry Kramer: Relationships

 Kramer and his partner, architectural designer David Webster, were together from 1991 until Kramer's death.
 Webster's ending of his relationship with Kramer in the 1970s had inspired Kramer to write Faggots (1978).
 When asked about their reunion decades later, Webster replied: "He'd grown up, I'd grown up."
 On July 24, 2013, Kramer and Webster married in the intensive care unit of NYU Langone Medical Center in New York City while Kramer recovered from surgery.

 Residence

 Kramer divided his time between a residence in Manhattan, near Washington Square Park in Greenwich Village, and Connecticut.
 Another resident of Kramer's Manhattan residential complex was Kramer's longtime nemesis, Ed Koch, who had been mayor of New York City from 1978 to 1989.
 The two saw each other relatively infrequently, since they lived in different towers.
 When Kramer saw Koch looking at the apartment in 1989, Kramer reportedly told him, "Don't move in here!
 There are people here who hate you!"
-On another occasion, Koch tried to pet Kramer's Wheaten Terrier dog, Molly, in the building's mail area, and Kramer snatched the dog away, telling her that Koch was "the man who killed all of Daddy's friends."
+On another occasion, Koch tried to pet Kramer's Wheaten Terrier dog, Molly, in the building's mail area, and Kramer snatched the dog away.